 You will need to do research about your travel destinations ahead of time in order to get an idea of the expected travel expenses.
 Also, think about activities you would like to do, such as a PADI Open Water Diving Course or a Yoga retreat.
 Once you have done research about the cost of living for your travel destinations and know how long you would like to travel for, you will have a rough budget plan for your trip.

 We know what you are thinking: this is simple stuff.
-We just want to make sure we are on the same page.
+But, we just want to make sure we are on the same page.
 Here is what to consider before picking this option.

-Not having to work while traveling means more time for enjoying
+Not having to work while traveling around the world means more time for enjoying

 First, the positive side is that not having to work during your trip means that you could fully focus on traveling and enjoying time off.
 By accepting that you will sponsor your trip with a portion or all of your savings, you can fully enjoy your round the world trip without feeling bad.